US 98 at CR 491 Roundabout 439448-1-52-01

-The project will build a roundabout at the intersection of US 98 / Ponce De Leon Blvd. and CR 491 / Citrus Way to improve safety.
-Construction is underway and is expected to be completed in the spring of 2023.
+The project has built a roundabout at the intersection of US 98 / Ponce De Leon Blvd. and CR 491 / Citrus Way to improve safety.
+Construction is expected to be completed in the spring of 2023.

-ROAD CLOSURE NOTICE: County Road 491 (Citrus Way) is closed on the south side of US 98
+DRIVER ALERT -- County Road 491 has REOPENED on the south side of US 98!

 Modern Roundabout Safety and Navigation